 Parents (birth mother, partner or adoptive parent) can access parental leave, which is a minimum of 37 weeks and can be shared by both parents.
 Just like maternity leave, 6 weeks written notice to start the leave must be provided.
 For adoptive parents, the parental leave portion can be shared by both parents to a maximum of 37 weeks.
 If both parents work for the same employer and want their parental leave at the same time, it may be subject to employer approval.
-If you are adopting, please contact Teacher Welfare for assistance.
+If you are adopting, please contact Teacher Employment Services for assistance.

 If you wish to return to work from a parental leave earlier than anticipated, this requires 4 weeks written notice to the employer.

 Remember, depending on your collective bargaining agreement you may be entitled to more leave than is mandated by law.
 Check your collective agreement to get more detailed information on leave